To Master´s Degrees

 - Print out pre-registration form to bring to university for matriculation

-- Non-EU students: all degrees and transcripts from non-EU countries must firstly, be legalized by the Ministry of Education in the country from which the degree/transcript were issued (this can be done through the Hague Apostille when applicable, or the Convenio Andres Bello if applicable), and secondly by the Spanish Embassy.
+- Non-EU students: all degrees and transcripts from non-EU countries must firstly, be legalized by the Ministry of Education in the country from which the degree/transcript was issued (this can be done through the Hague Apostille when applicable, or the Convenio Andres Bello if applicable), and secondly by the Spanish Embassy.

 - When the university receives the confirmation of initial payment, and when the pre-registration has been completed, UCAM issues formal Acceptance letter (and a letter guaranteeing to help).